Siddiki/gghc/index.md

 ## Conclusion

-The model achieves approximately **71 % accuracy** in classifying a stock as a long or a short based on the similarity of conference call data to that of calls which may have led to taking a position in the past.
-It is important to note that
+The model achieves approximately **68% accuracy** in classifying a stock as a long or a short based on the similarity of conference call data to that of calls which may have led to taking a position in the past.
+An untrained model should theoretically be at about 50% accuracy.
+It is important to note that this accuracy does not represent or predict the *performance of stocks* but rather the ability of the model **to recognize the patterns of the group's positions in the past.** And of course it does not take into account anything asides from the sentiment data of a call itself, whereas when a portfolio manager takes a position, much additional analysis is reviewed.
+This could include considering other stocks, the performance of the industry, conference calls prior to the last call before taking a position, etc.

 ### Improvements

-The program requires some polishing - it is trained only on movie review data and not on actual conference call information.
+The program requires some polishing - the sentiment analysis program is trained only on movie review data and not on actual conference call information.
 Results could potentially be highly improved and more accurate if a labeled set of statements from confernce calls was trained on.
 The issue here is the time it would take to label - human time sunk into individually labeling 10,000 sentences for the program to learn.
 Each call takes about 8 minutes to process on our current cloud instance.
+Additionally, the 300 calls analyzed from the portfolio for training are a very small percent - about 5% of the calls.

 ##### Collaborators